NEMETHY: Is the US Fed playing with the wrong levers?

-Many economists are of the opinion that the US Fed has had a pretty abysmal track record in forecasting inflation during past years.
+Many economists are of the opinion that the US Fed has had a pretty abysmal track record in forecasting inflation in recent years.
 It first deliberately changed policy to allow inflation to run hot at higher than 2%, saying that a certain amount of inflation would be desirable, not a threat.
-Then when inflation ran even hotter than expected, the Fed stated that inflation is merely “transitory”.
+Then when inflation ran even hotter than expected, the Fed stated that inflation was merely “transitory”.
 The Fed started monetary tightening too late.
 Janet Yellen recently acknowledged the error.

-I was amazed that at the recent Federal Open Markets Committee (FOMC) meeting of the US Fed, where inflation fighting dominated the agenda, there was no mention made of the fact that US money supply had increased by 50% over the past two years.
-One twitter commentator even questioned whether silence on this issue at the subsequent Q&A demonstrated unbelievable incompetence on the part of renowned journalists, or an environment where dissent is not allowed.
+I was amazed that at the recent Federal Open Markets Committee (FOMC) meeting of the US Fed, where inflation fighting dominated the agenda, there was no mention made of the fact that US money supply had risen by 50% over the past two years.
+One Twitter commentator even questioned whether silence on this issue at the subsequent Q&A demonstrated unbelievable incompetence on the part of renowned journalists, or an environment where dissent is not allowed.

 This article first examines why interest rates alone are unlikely to tame inflation, and then whether money supply may influence inflation.

 Increasing interest rates certainly has the effect of reducing demand.
-Ironically, precisely in the type of high debt environment we have today, the demand reduction effects of raising interest rates may be more dramatic than in a low debt environment, because Governments, corporations, and individuals must spend more on servicing their debt, leaving less for consumption and investment, depriving economies of their oxygen.
+Ironically, precisely in the type of high debt environment we have today, the demand reduction effects of raising interest rates may be more dramatic than in a low debt environment, because governments, corporations and individuals must spend more on servicing their debt, leaving less for consumption and investment, depriving economies of their oxygen.

 But slowing demand is not the same as slowing inflation.
 That’s what the whole concept of stagflation is about.
 The Fed might be well on the way to both recession and inflation.
 As macro strategist Peter Schiff puts it: